Spencermj/ImprovedPlayMelody/README.md

     return ext in AUDIO_EXTENSIONS
 ```

-After the semitones have been added to a list, they are run through the .
+After the semitones have been added to a list, they are run through the addOctave() function.
 The following methods take the total list of pitches, the list of semitones, and the desired shift in octave as paramaters and adds all the semitones in the desired octave to the total list of pitches:

 ```python
 def addOctave(semitones, octaves, noteList):